Scottish SPCA Privacy Notice

 The Scottish SPCA is a " controller" of the personal data that you provide to us.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

-- Information that we collect from you may include, but is not limited to your name, address, email address, phone numbers, gender, date of birth, veterinary surgeon and financial and credit card information.
+- Information that we collect from you may include, but is not limited to, your name, address, email address, phone numbers, gender, date of birth, veterinary surgeon, emergency contact details and financial and credit card information.

-- You may give us such information directly by filling in forms on our website or donation leaflets or by corresponding or speaking with us by phone, email, letter or otherwise.
-This includes information you provide when you access or otherwise use our website, register as a member, register to adopt or foster an animal, register to receive or use our email newsletter submit a query, make a donation, purchase a product, provide us with feedback or when you report a problem with the website.
+- You may give us such information directly by filling in forms on our website or donation leaflets or by corresponding or speaking with us by phone, email, letter, visiting one of our sites or otherwise.
+This includes information you provide when you access or otherwise use our website, register as a member, register to adopt or foster an animal, contact us in regards to a wildlife animal and/or in regards to its release back into the wild, when you use one of our services such as microchipping or neutering or register for our Assured Puppy Breeder scheme, register to receive or use our email newsletter submit a query, make a donation, purchase a product, provide us with feedback or when you report a problem with the website.

 - Reasons given by a Scottish SPCA inspector for the rejection of your application to our fostering scheme or the issuing of an improvement notice.